 Show of hands on immigrant health care belies a thorny issue

-WASHINGTON (AP) — In one unanimous show of hands, Democratic presidential candidates moved to the mainstream the idea of full health insurance for people who don't have legal permission to be in the United States.
+WASHINGTON (AP) — In one unanimous show of hands, Democratic presidential candidates moved the idea of full health insurance for people who are not legally in the United States into the political mainstream.

-But turning that debate-night moment into reality would mean reversing longstanding federal policies that have only gotten stricter.
-The idea is so new that independent experts say they don't have a reliable cost estimate.
-Politically, it wouldn't happen without a pitched battle.
+That debate night moment last week symbolized the party's move to the left heading a primary in which most candidates are trying to appeal to the progressive base.
+President Donald Trump immediately jumped on it to paint Democrats as extreme.

+Even if Democrats win the White House and both chambers of Congress, coverage for unauthorized immigrants would mean reversing long-standing restrictions in the government's main health insurance programs and a heated political battle — more so should Republicans retain Senate control.

 "All Democrats just raised their hands for giving millions of illegal aliens unlimited healthcare," he wrote on Twitter.
 "How about taking care of American Citizens first!?
 That's the end of that race!"

-Health coverage for people without legal permission to be in the country has mainly been a demand from the political left, echoed by some public health experts who say society is better protected if everyone has medical care.
-Think children going without measles shots.
+A CNN poll raised a warning flag that echoed Trump's dismissive tweet: Among all Americans, 59% were opposed, while 38% were in favor.

-A new CNN poll found support among roughly 6 in 10 Democratic voters for government health insurance coverage for people in the country illegally.
-It also highlighted a generational difference.
+But Democrats had a different view.
+Roughly 6 in 10 Democratic voters for government health insurance coverage for people in the country illegally.
+The poll also highlighted a generational difference.
 Democrats under 45 supported coverage by 70% to 29% while those 45 and older were more closely divided, 55% to 41%.

-The poll raised a general-election warning flag that echoed Trump's dismissive tweet: Among all Americans, 59% were opposed, while 38% were in favor.

 For now, flagship federal health programs remain off limits to all but U.S. citizens and legal residents.
-That includes Medicare, Medicaid, Children's Health Insurance, and the Obama-era Affordable Care Act, or ACA.
-Congress even forbade unauthorized immigrants from buying ACA coverage with their own money.
+That includes Medicare, Medicaid, Children's Health Insurance and the Obama-era Affordable Care Act.
+Congress even forbade unauthorized immigrants to buy ACA coverage with their own money.

 America doesn't slam the door completely.
 Federally funded community health centers provide basic medical care to the uninsured without asking immigration questions.
 Hospital emergency rooms are required by law to treat and stabilize all patients, with government subsidizing the cost.
 Some states, like California, use their own funds to cover children regardless of immigration status.